How to Find a Chair Caning Teacher

 cathryn-teaching-chair-caning

-Basket Guild Workshops & Conventions
+Find Teachers in Basket Guild Workshops & Conventions

-Check with the basket guilds across the country to see if anyone is offering a chair caning class at the conferences and workshops that you attend.
+Check with the basket guilds across the country to see if anyone is offering a chair caning class at the conferences and workshops you attend.

 apply binder cord caning